MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable,
+-InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose,
+-WarningAction, and -WarningVariable.
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-### None

-You cannot pipe input to this cmdlet.
+### `Uninstall-Package` accepts **SoftwareIdentity** objects from the pipeline as input.

 ## OUTPUTS

-### None

-This cmdlet does not generate any output.
+### `Uninstall-Package` doesn't generate any output.

 ## NOTES

+Including a package provider in a command can make dynamic parameters available to a cmdlet.
+Dynamic
+parameters are specific to a package provider.
+The `Get-Help` cmdlet lists a cmdlet's parameter sets
+and includes the provider's parameter set.
+For example, `Uninstall-Package` has the
+**PowerShellGet** parameter set that includes `-NoPathUpdate`, `AllowClobber`, and
+`SkipPublisherCheck`.

 ## RELATED LINKS